matt2ology/obsidian-technical-notes/README.md

 # README - Technical Notes

-A collection and repository of all technical notes to reference and locate/recall where I gained/learned a factoid or insight.
+A central hub for organizing and finding my technical notes, serving as a reference to easily recall where I acquired specific facts or insights.

 Using obsidian to manage note creation and note-link referencing : <https://obsidian.md/>